axibase/atsd-use-cases/integrations/docker/docker-engine.md

 ### Launch ATSD

-> For installation on Kubernetes refer to this [guide](https://github.com/axibase/axibase-collector/blob/master/installation-on-kubernetes.md).
+> For installation on Kubernetes refer to this [Kubernetes Installation Guide](https://axibase.com/docs/axibase-collector/installation-on-kubernetes.html).

 Start ATSD container on one of the Docker hosts.